-This day may have originally had a different meaning.
-At the beginning of April, there is a celebration of the sweet potato (Tater Day) in parts of Kentucky.
+Beyond all the ways we use potatoes, this day may have originally had a different meaning.
+At the beginning of April, parts of Kentucky celebrated the sweet potato (Tater Day).
 Sweet potatoes are one of the main cash crops in that area.
 Tater Day started way back in the early 1840s with the trading and selling of sweet potatoes.
 It is the oldest continuous trade day in the United States.

 Worldwide, there are more than four thousand potato varieties.

-Have your potato, tater or spud the way you like it.
+Have your potato, tater, or spud the way you like it.
+Sprinkle them with herbs, cheese, or just a hint of salt.
+What’s really important is that you celebrate this humble vegetable.
 Use #NationalTaterDay to post on social media.

-The origin of this day may be the Kentucky celebrated Tater Day.
+The day may have originated in Kentucky where they have celebrated Tater Day for some time.
 However, our research was unable to find the creator of National Tater Day.